marxin/texi2rst-generated/sphinx/gfc-internals/introduction.rst

 guide; in the interim, GNU Fortran developers are strongly encouraged to contribute to it as a way of keeping notes while working on the compiler.

-.. -
-   Code that Interacts with the User
-   -